 As one of the Heads of School noted: "We encourage teachers to sit and review inspection feedback together so they can learn from each other and find common solutions to shared challenges."
 (HOS9, Personal Communication, 28 March 2025).
 This suggests collaborative reflection and feedback; teachers responding to feedback together, learning from each other, and coming up with solutions to problems together.
 When their co-workers can collaborate in interpreting feedback, they contribute to building a culture that nurtures their professional growth and paves the way for a shared language for transformation in teaching.

 Ntege et al. (2023) found, as a result of peer discussion, evidence that corroborates the benefits of collaborative reflection.
 Mzena (2020) noticed that the QA tools, when applied collaboratively, brought transparency and enhanced the confidence of teachers towards the output.
-Mwaniki (2017) warned that discussions need to be institutionalized avenues for collaborative feedback since, without the support of administration or plans for some follow-up, they will not be easily attested to tangible improvements.
+Mwaniki (2017) warned that discussions need to be institutionalised avenues for collaborative feedback since, without the support of administration or plans for some follow-up, they will not be easily attested to tangible improvements.

 4.6 Application in Teaching Activities